Maple liqueur: Maple cream

-Also known as maple butter, is a dairy less cream made by adding invertase to increase concentration.
+Also known as maple butter, maple cream is a dairyless cream made by adding invertase to increase concentration.
 It is made of 1.5 oz.
 Maple liqueur and 1 oz.
 Vanilla Vodka, 4 oz.
 Vanilla ice cream, 1 scoop of ice, and a dash of maple syrup.
 The ingredients are evaporated, quickly cooled, stirred and then packaged at room temperature.
 The process increases the concentration of ingredients to produce a light colored with a smooth, creamy texture cream.
 Some common uses include as a spread on toast, bagels, muffins, pancakes, doughnuts and other baked goods.

 Negus

-This is a warm cocktail made of a mixture of 3 shots Port, 1 shot lemon juice, shot Sugar Maple Liqueur, topped with hot water.
-Garnish with Nutmeg, dust and drink in a Toddy Glass.
+This is a warm drink made with port, lemon juice, maple liqueur and hot water, and may be garnished with nutmeg.

 Maple cream ale

-Favoured by Canadians for its refreshing peppermint flavour.
+This variant is favoured by Canadians for its refreshing peppermint flavour.
 It is made of 1.5 oz.
 Maple liqueur, 4 oz.
-Cream ale soda, ice, topped with a sprig of mint.
+Cream ale soda, ice, and is topped with a sprig of mint.